uthpalaherath/uthpalaherath.github.io/_posts/2020-03-31-Plotting-Density-of-States.md

 ![LaNiO3](/images/Plotting-Density-of-States/pristine-5953481.png)

-La, Ni and O are represented with green, gray and red, respectiely.
+La, Ni and O are represented with green, gray and red, respectively.
 In terms of a POSCAR format that would look like:

 ```
  La Ni O| SG: R-3c 167 PG: -3m BL: R | sym_eps: 0.019194 (WICKOFF R-3c #167)